vmware/weathervane/doc/userDocs/usersGuide.md

 #### Configuration Sizes<a name="configuration-sizes"></a>

-Weathervane supports multiple configuration sizes: `micro`, `xsmall`, `small2`, and `small2-applimit2`.
+Weathervane supports multiple configuration sizes: `micro`, `xsmall`, and `small3`.
 Each size corresponds
 to a fixed configuration of the Weathervane Auction application and an appropriate number of workload driver nodes.
-The `xsmall` configuration size supports a larger user load than the `micro` configuration size, and `small2` supports a larger load than `xsmall`.
+The `xsmall` configuration size supports a larger user load than the `micro` configuration size, and `small3` supports a larger load than `xsmall`.
 Using a larger configuration may allow you to come closer to maxing out the capabilities of your cluster.
 A different configuration size may also be more representative of production applications to be deployed on the cluster under test.
-Note that the `small` configuration size, included in the initial release of Weathervane 2.0, has been removed in favor of the `small2` configuration.
+Note that the `small` configuration size, included in the initial release of Weathervane 2.0, has been removed in favor of the `small2` configuration; also, the `small2` and `small2-applimit2` configuration sizes were deprecated in version 2.1.1.

-The primary distinction between the `small2` and `small2-applimit2` configurations is the size of the cpu requests and limits for the application server pod(s).
 In all of the configurations, the application server is the first pod to become CPU bound, and so the limit specified for this pod affects the performance capability of the configuration.
-In the `small2` configuration, the application server pod has cpu requests and limits of 1500mcores, or 1.5 CPU cores.
-With `small2-applimit2`, the application server pod has cpu requests and limits of 2000mcores, or 2 CPU cores.
-Because the `small2-applimit2` configuration requests a whole number of CPU cores it is assigned to the Kubernetes guaranteed QoS class.
+With `small3`, the application server pod has cpu requests and limits of 2000mcores, or 2 CPU cores.
+Because the `small3` configuration requests a whole number of CPU cores it is assigned to the Kubernetes guaranteed QoS class.
 This configuration is appropriate for tests involving the Kubernetes CPU Manager.

 You can select a configuration size using the parameter `configurationSize`.